Sep 26, 2022

 Research suggests that following an intermittent fasting schedule where the daily eating window is timed towards the morning might have slightly more health benefits compared to a late eating schedule (11).
 If the 16:8 pattern sounds a bit too challenging, which it might be for some individuals due to work or family life, there is still some good news.

+You don’t have to commit to an intense fasting schedule.
 Metabolic health can be improved even with more modest alterations.
-A study showed that when people delayed their breakfast and advanced their dinner for 1,5h each from their usual meal schedule, they were able to improve their daily fasting blood sugar and loose weight (12).
+A study showed that when people delayed their breakfast and advanced their dinner for 1.5 hours each from their usual meal schedule, they were able to improve their daily fasting blood sugar and lose weight.(12)

-If you decide to jump from eating more frequently to eating less frequently, avoiding low blood sugar is the key to feel fuelled and energized even if the time between two meals grows longer.
-When eating only three meals a day, your meals most likely have to be slightly bigger to provide you with enough energy throughout the day - just remember to watch out for those blood sugar spikes.
+If you decide to jump from eating more frequently to eating less frequently, avoiding low blood sugar is the key to feeling fueled and energized, even if the time between two meals grows longer.
+When eating only three meals a day, your meals most likely have to be slightly bigger to provide you with enough energy throughout the day—just remember to watch out for those blood sugar spikes.

 The bigger the meal, the more mindful you should be about the composition of that meal.
 Not being mindful of your carbohydrates and how you pair them with other foods can cause unnecessary spikes and dips, making it harder to keep the brain fog and uncalled cravings at bay.